 - B. A. Regis University, Denver, Colorado, 2000

-Dr. Kristi Archuleta Frush joined the University of Central Oklahoma as an Assistant Professor in the Department of Adult Education and Safety Science in January of 2011.
-She has been teaching in higher education environments for over 12 years at both the undergraduate and graduate levels and her previous work experience has primarily been in the areas of marketing, management, instructional design, and program development.
+Dr. Kristi Archuleta Frush joined the University of Central Oklahoma as an Assistant Professor in the Department of Adult Education and Safety Sciences in January of 2011.
+She is a self-described change-agent and is currently focused on bringing positive energy to mindfulness, empowerment, social justice, and sustainability initiatives across campus.
+She has been teaching in higher education environments for over 13 years in both undergraduate and graduate programs and her previous work experience has been in the areas of marketing, management, instructional design, and program development.

-College-wide she is on the Global and Cultural Diversity Committee and previously was on the History Editorial Committee and Social Committee.
-At the Department level, Dr. Frush served as the Reach Higher Academic Program Coordinator for three and a half years, helping the program grow from 89 to 250 adult learners.
+At the college level, she serves as a liaison to the Hispanic Chamber of Commerce (2015 Latino Leadership Class), is part of the Global and Cultural Diversity Committee and was previously on the History Editorial Committee and Social Committee.
+At the department level, Dr. Archuleta served as the Reach Higher Academic Program Coordinator for three and a half years, helping the program to grow from approximately 89 to 250 adult learners.

 Dr. Frush has given 40 presentations in 15 states and is a published academic and commercial author.
-She enjoys editing and reviewing submissions for publication and has a developing research agenda in the areas of diversity, distance education, legal issues in higher education, self-directed and transformative learning.
+She enjoys editing and reviewing submissions for publication and has a developing research agenda in the areas of barriers to education, distance education, social justice, and transformative learning.

-- Nomination, Malcom Knowles Outstanding Adult Education Program, AAACE, 2014
+- Malcom Knowles Outstanding Adult Education Program Recipient, AAACE, 2014

 - Nomination, Director-At-Large, AAACE, 2011